Back To Blog

 To further review the new ready-made age-based portfolios, please go here.
 To read the 30-Day Notice letter sent to affected account owners, please visit here.
-If you, as the account owner, are currently invested in an age-based portfolio, you will receive further information from Ohio’s 529 Plan regarding these upcoming changes in the mail.
 A new Offering Statement reflecting these updates will be available on our website, CollegeAdvantage.com, on Friday, May 18, 2018.

 Posted on May 11, 2018